 Travelling can get messy.
 Weather, mechanical issues and medical emergencies can change, delay or cancel flights, and nearly 10 million people visit Hawaii every year.
 That's a lot of luggage to track.

-.
+Sometimes an airline will lose your bags.
 The humid air, open-air concourse and ukulele music won't do much to keep a smile on your face when you realize your checked bag isn't coming out onto the baggage claim conveyor belt.
 This is where a vacation can go off the rails.

 Make sure to pack at least one day and one night's worth of clothing in your carry-on luggage.
-You don't want to put all your clothes into your checked bag in case it is lost by the airline. do a great job of getting your lost baggage to your hotel, but it may take a day or two to arrive.
+You don't want to put all your clothes into your checked bag in case it is lost by the airline.
+Airlines do a great job of getting your lost baggage to your hotel, but it may take a day or two to arrive.
 Make sure you have everything you need for a day on the beach and a night at the luau so you don't have to go clothes shopping during your vacation.

-Hawaii begs you to stay active with an abundance of beautiful beaches and a bounty of intrepid .
+Hawaii begs you to stay active with an abundance of beautiful beaches and a bounty of intrepid hikes.
 But you'll find plenty of sharp volcanic rock on many of the beaches, so it's a good idea to protect your feet with some water shoes.

 You can opt to purchase local muck-hiking shoes called Tabis.
 Tabis look like goat's feet and feature a steel wool-type sole that can grip into the slick mud.
 Or you can simply choose to hike in old tennis shoes that you aren't afraid to scuttle at the end of your trip.
-Just don't go hiking in your brand new cross trainers.
+Just don't go hiking in your brand new cross-trainers.

-Aloha is a way of life on Hawaii.
+Aloha is a way of life in Hawaii.
 You'll feel it right when you touchdown in this tropical paradise.
 The locals are friendly, and they move slowly because they are all on island time.

 An important piece of the Aloha spirit is Ohana.
 It's a Hawaiian word that means family and home.
 Locals love to take care of their Ohana, and that's why the state government has outlawed the sale and distribution of sunscreens that contain oxybenzone or octinoxate.

-, and bringing oxybenzone- or octinoxate-containing sunscreens to Hawaii isn't very Aloha.
+These chemicals are known to harm coral reefs, and bringing oxybenzone- or octinoxate-containing sunscreens to Hawaii isn't very Aloha.
 The ban doesn't go into effect until 2021, but it's always good to show some Aloha spirit by choosing sunscreens that don't harm Hawaii's Ohana.